Table of Contents

 Abstract

-(1) Background: Cognitive reserve describes the capacity to function cognitively normal despite brain damage.
-Previous research on cognitive reserve outlined how characteristics of the brain promote good cognitive functioning, but it is not yet clear what cognitive processes help individuals to maintain a good cognitive functioning if the brain is damaged.
-(2) Methods: Literature search cognitive and/or psychometric characteristics of cognitive reserve with a narrative review of relevant article [...]
+Background: Cognitive reserve describes the capacity for cognitively normal functioning despite brain damage.
+Previous research on cognitive reserve outlined how characteristics of the brain promote good cognitive functioning, although it is not yet clear what cognitive processes help individuals to maintain good cognitive functioning in the face of brain damage.
+Methods: Narrative review of relevant articles identified in literature searches for cognitive and/or psychometric characteristics of [...]

 Open Access Review